Uinyw/financetracker/pages/analysis/capability_transaction.md

+---
+id: capability-transaction
+---

-# Capability Management of Transactions
+# Capability Transaction [Lachenicht]

 A user can manage their transactions in FinanceTracker.
 A transaction can be an income source or an expense.